omegacen/conda-depgraph/README.rst

 the current environment is used.

 The subcommands (``in``, ``out``, ``inout``) restrict the output to a subgraph of the full dependency graph of the environment.
-They can be arbitrarily nested.
+The subcommands can be arbitrarily nested to iteratively restrict the output graph.

 Examples